flutter/website/src/get-started/flutter-for/ios-devs.md

 between pages of an app, the push and pop mechanism, and more.

 ### Navigating between pages
-iOS and macOS apps are usually built with different pages or navigation routes.
+iOS and macOS apps are usually built with different pages called navigation routes.
-In SwiftUI, this stack of pages is represented by the `NavigationStack` struct, and contains `NavigationLink` structs.
+In SwiftUI, the `NavigationStack` represents the stack of pages.

-The next example creates an application that displays a list of persons, and tapping each person displays that person's details in a new navigation link.
+The next example creates an application that displays a list of persons.
+Tapping on a person displays that person's details in a new navigation link.

 ```swift
 NavigationStack(path: $path) {